matwu/rails/README.md

-# API Sample with Rails
+# Simple Rails Project

+This project is for https://github.com/matwu/coreos-vagrant

+---

 update bundle